+STRATEGY A-1

-IMPROVE PEDESTRIAN AND CYCLING CONNECTIONS
+IMPROVE PEDESTRIAN AND CYCLING CONNECTIONS AND SAFETY

 Work with the City of Kelowna to expand and improve connections to, from and around campus.

+OPPORTUNITY

 Cycling routes and sidewalks are provided along most campus roads, along with multi-use pathways and shared use public realm spaces.
 Bike rack provision is comprehensive, with more secure bike racks provided in high traffic areas.
 Most existing cycling routes on campus, however, are on existing roadways and are not protected from vehicular traffic.
 With infrastructure improvements and more cycling connections to campus being introduced (e.g. John Hindle Drive, Okanagan Rail Trail), cycling trips to and from campus are anticipated to increase.
 To accommodate this increase, along with the planned increase of on-campus residents, a complete cycling network on campus that connects to regional routes is essential.
-Equally important is to ensure the routes to campus are safe, accessible, convenient, and connected.
+Equally important is to ensure the routes to campus are safe (e.g well lit), accessible, convenient, and connected.

+ACTIONS

-- ACTION 12.1 Identify and fill gaps in the on-campus walking and cycling network to create a complete, convenient active transportation network on campus, with excellent connections to the transit exchange and to off-campus active transportation routes.
-[Ongoing] - ACTION 12.2 Advocate for and collaborate with the City of Kelowna to address gaps in off-campus walking and cycling networks, focusing on routes between campus and areas known to have higher concentrations of UBC Okanagan students, staff and faculty.
-[Ongoing] - ACTION 12.3 Prioritize the needs of active transportation (walking, cycling, etc.) and transit users when making infrastructure and operational decisions (e.g. by ensuring safe and direct walking and cycling paths are maintained during construction).
+- ACTION A-1.1 Identify and fill gaps in the on-campus walking and cycling network to create a complete, convenient, and safe active transportation network on campus, with excellent connections to the transit exchange and to off-campus active transportation routes.
 [Ongoing]

+- ACTION A-1.2 Advocate for and collaborate with the City of Kelowna to address gaps in off-campus walking and cycling networks, focusing on routes between campus and areas known to have higher concentrations of UBC Okanagan students, staff and faculty.
+[Ongoing]

+- ACTION A-1.3 Prioritize the needs of active transportation (walking, cycling, etc.) and transit users when making infrastructure and operational decisions (e.g. by ensuring safe and direct walking and cycling paths are maintained during construction).
+[Ongoing]

+DEPENDENCIES AND OTHER CONSIDERATIONS

-UBC can directly improve the experience of cyclists and pedestrians travelling to and from campus through investments in on-campus active transportation infrastructure and amenities (Strategies 13-16).
+UBC can directly improve the experience of cyclists and pedestrians traveling to and from campus through investments in on-campus active transportation infrastructure and amenities (Strategies A-2 to A-5).

+IMPACT: HIGH

+IMPLEMENTATION

+соѕт

+\$\$

+TIMING

+Ongoing

+LEAD

+Sustainable Transportation Program Office

+OBJECTIVES ADVANCED